sugakgroup/CARBOT/README.md

 CARBOT (Conjugated Aromatic Rule-Based Organic Transformation) is a mathematically verified rule-based molecular generator for π-conjugated  hydrocarbons.

+## Requirement
+- python: 3.11.9
+- rdkit: 2023.9.1

+*Other versions may work, but have not been tested.

 ## Installation
 ```sh
 git clone https://github.com/sugakgroup/CARBOT.git